Applied Sciences Programs are about helping students, employees, and lifelong learners of all ages fulfill their career potential.

 The Texas Workforce Investment Council, which presented the award, assists the governor and the legislature with strategic planning for and evaluation of the Texas workforce development system.
 The Council’s strategic priority is to promote the linkage of education, workforce and economic development to leverage resources, increase collaboration among state and local partners and build the pipeline of skilled workers that Texas must have to prosper in the 21st century.

 "We were pleased to be held up as a model institution for gauging employer satisfaction with our graduates," Buck said.
 "The data we gain from these surveys helps us tailor our training and stay relevant for our students, who then become valuable and marketable employees."

 To view the presentation detailing Blinn’s award-winning approach to gauging employer feedback, visit:

-Dr. Robert Brick, vice president of applied sciences, recently presented an Apple iPod touch to Matthew Clark for completing his graduate survey.
-Clark, a graduate of the Radiologic Technology Program was entered into the Applied Sciences annual drawing for completing his survey.
+Tesia Quinn, a graduate of the Associate Degree Nursing Program, recently won an Apple iPod Touch from Blinn College’s Applied Sciences Division after completing her graduate survey and automatically entering a drawing.
 The survey provides important data that is vital to program and curriculum improvement.
-This approach has proven successful as the Applied Sciences Division was designated by the Texas Workforce Investment Council (TWIC) and the Texas Higher Education Coordinating Board (THECB), as one of two promising practice models in the State of Texas.
-The TWIC commented that Blinn's system is valuable "in evaluating employer satisfaction with graduates from Texas community and technical colleges and in the use of satisfaction data to improve institutional and student performance."
-A presentation by Blinn College to the TWIC was given on this project in Austin during the 2011-2012 academic year.
+This approach has proven successful as the Applied Sciences Division was designated by the Texas Workforce Investment Council (TWIC) and the Texas Higher Education Coordinating Board (THECB) as one of the two promising practice models in the state.
+The TWIC said Blinn’s system is valuable “in evaluating employer satisfaction with graduates from Texas community and technical colleges and in the use of satisfaction data to improve institutional and student performance.”